This diagram shows the right and

-Medical management for eustachian tube dysfunction include medications such as allergy pills, oral decongestants, and nasal steroid sprays.
-Surgical treatment is usually indicated if medical management fails.
+Conservative medical management can include medications such as allergy pills, oral decongestants, and nasal steroid sprays.

-The technique of eustachian tube dilation using a saline-filled balloon catheter has recently been used and shown in studies to be beneficial in managing chronic eustachian tube dysfunction.
+It has been shown in studies to be beneficial in managing chronic eustachian tube dysfunction.
 According to a recently published study, about 70% of patients achieve successful long-term results after the procedure.

 Currently, Dr. Sikand and his staff are participating in a nationwide research study to further evaluate the technique of this particular procedure.
 Although enrollment for the study is over, we continue to collect data to be interpreted for future publication.